Unofficial poll watchers showing up with handguns, tactical military gear

 The efforts are already leading to lawsuits.
 The Arizona Alliance for Retired Americans and Voto Latino sued in federal court, arguing that the election denial group Clean Elections USA encouraged voter intimidation at drop boxes in Maricopa County, while the League of Women Voters filed a separate lawsuit.

-Clean Elections USA founder Melody Jennings did not respond to a request for comment, but she has posted on the conservative Truth Social website that at least one of the people photographed in Mesa was not associated with her group.
+Clean Elections USA founder Melody Jennings did not respond to a request for comment, but she has posted on the Truth Social website that at least one of the people photographed in Mesa was not associated with her group.
 In the past, however, Jennings has said that poll watchers should gather in large groups to be a “deterrent.”

 The incidents come as claims that electoral losses are naturally the result of fraud have become standard among Republican candidates, with 225 candidates for governor, secretary of state, attorney general or Congress on the ballot who have either baselessly said the 2020 election was stolen or cast doubt on its legitimacy.

-They are being fueled by false conspiracy theories shared online about widespread voter fraud, especially at drop boxes, as well as a debunked film from right-wing commentator Dinesh D’Souza, whom Trump pardoned for making illegal campaign contributions.
+They are being fueled by false conspiracy theories shared online about widespread voter fraud, especially at drop boxes, as well as a debunked film from commentator Dinesh D’Souza, whom Trump pardoned for making illegal campaign contributions.

 Elections officials have long allowed partisan observers at polling places, but they are typically required to undergo training and wear identifying badges and are barred from talking directly to voters.
 Local political parties usually name the poll watchers, and they can be removed for violating the rules.